Philosophy student to be sentenced for murder after driving over fiance | ITV News

-A philosophy student who ran over her fiance after she “lost her temper” is due to be sentenced for murder.
+A philosophy student who ran over her fiance after she “lost her temper” will be sentenced for murder.

 Alice Wood, 24, claimed her partner Ryan Watson died in a “tragic accident” when he was hit by the Ford Fiesta she was driving near their home in Rode Heath, Cheshire, at about 11.30pm on May 6 2022.